← Back to Learning Hub

 • Is the title accurate?

-• Are author names and the year correct?
+• Are author names and year correct?

 Green, P. (2018) Reflective practice in healthcare.
-London: Example Press.

-What to notice: Books may not always be matched through article-focused metadata checks.
+Books may not always be matched through article-focused metadata checks.

 City Health Partnership (2024) Local safeguarding policy.
 Internal document.

-What to notice: Local or internal documents may be real but not publicly indexed.
+Local or internal documents may be real but not publicly indexed.

-Example 3: details may be wrong
+Details may be wrong

 Taylor, R. (2020) 'Digital learning in nursing', Journal of Clinical Education, 14(2), pp. 80-90.